victor-gp/cmd-help-sublime-syntax/README.md

 If you want to hack on the project, look at [the Development doc](./docs/Development.md) to help get you started.

-This project participates in [Hacktoberfest 2022](https://hacktoberfest.com/), so let the PRs come and I shall review!
+Also, this project participates in [Hacktoberfest 2022](https://hacktoberfest.com/). :jack_o_lantern:

 ## License